Kiranbalanayak50/KareSync/README.md

-Kare‑Sync is a modern, responsive web application designed to streamline the process of booking doctor appointments—powered by voice input for a hands-free, user-friendly experience.
+🩺 Kare‑Sync is a modern, responsive web application designed to streamline the process of booking doctor appointments—powered by voice input for a hands-free, user-friendly experience.
 Whether you're a first-time visitor or a regular patient, Kare‑Sync helps you:

 Register quickly

-Find the right doctor
+👩🏻‍💻Find the right doctor

-Book appointments using your voice
+🎙Book appointments using your voice

-Track and manage your medical visits
+📅Track and manage your medical visits

-All while maintaining privacy, simplicity, and speed.
+🔐All while maintaining privacy, simplicity, and speed.

 🚀 Live Demo: https://kare-sync-git-main-kiranbala-nayaks-projects.vercel.app